ApplicationCraft/applicationcraft.com/source/developers/user-guide/scripting-apis/server-side-api/ssj-object/database/quoteinto.html.markdown

 Returns a string that is correctly escaped for the target database referenced by

     connectionObject

+.

+## Description

+Often, your code gets a value and then needs to insert it into a SQL statement at a specific location while at the same time escaping special characters (see the quote() method).
+For example, take the following SQL statement

     SELECT * FROM bugs WHERE reported_by = variableName
     SELECT * FROM bugs WHERE reported_by = 'O'Reilly'
     strName = "O'Reilly";